theupdateframework/pep-maximum-security-model/README.rst

 PEP 458 [1]_ proposes how PyPI should be integrated with The Update Framework (TUF) [2]_.
-It explains how modern package managers like pip can be made more secure, and the types of attacks that can be prevented if PyPI were modified on the server side to include TUF metadata.
-Package managers can reference the TUF metadata available on PyPI to download distributions more securely.
-PEP 458 goes on to describe the metadata layout of the PyPI repository and the minimum security model.
-Although the minimum security model protects against many of the attacks prevented by TUF, like mix-and-match and extrananeous dependencies attacks, it can be improved to also support end-to-end signing and protect distributions even if PyPI is compromised.
+It explains how modern package managers like pip can be made more secure as well as the types of attacks that can be prevented if PyPI were modified on the server side to include TUF metadata.
+[LV: verb tenses are off in the prior sentence.
+Either (1) can be prevented if PyPI is modified OR (2) could be prevented if PyPI were modified] Package managers can reference the TUF metadata available on PyPI to download distributions more securely.
+PEP 458 describes the metadata layout of the PyPI repository and the minimum security model.
+Although the minimum security model protects against many of the attacks prevented by TUF, such as mix-and-match and extrananeous dependencies attacks, it can be improved to also support end-to-end signing and to protect distributions even if PyPI is compromised.

 The minimum security model supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by projects.
 The